Select Page

 Our best hope for finding invisible flaws in what we can’t see in our own thinking is to enter into different ideas or points of view—ideas that carry different assumptions.
 Only after we’ve managed to inhabit a different way of thinking will our currently invisible assumptions become visible to us. ~Peter Elbow, professor

 That I had let my mind close was something I hadn’t considered.
 More importantly, I didn’t want to be as closed-minded as I believed those with whom I was debating were.
 Yet I was.
+Oh.
+My.
 Goodness.

 There’s nothing good about being small-minded.
 Too much judgment, too many expectations, too much rigidity and conflict.
 Ick.
 I was seeing only what I looked for.
 That narrow perspective needed to change, and taking five actions helped me do that.

 Nan-in, a Japanese master during the Meiji era (1868-1912), received a university professor who came to inquire about Zen.
 Nan-in served tea.
 He poured his visitor’s cup full, and then kept on pouring.
 The professor watched the overflow until he could no longer restrain himself.
-“It is overfull.
-No more will go in!”
-“Like this cup,” Nan-in said, “you are full of your own opinions and speculations.
-How can I show you Zen unless you first empty your cup?” ~ Nyogen Senzaki

 Let go of certainty.
 The opposite isn’t uncertainty.
 It’s openness, curiosity and a willingness to embrace paradox, rather than choose up sides.
 The ultimate challenge is to accept ourselves exactly as we are, but never stop trying to learn and grow. ~Tony Schwartz